WebOrigami/docs/src/content/framework/intro7.md

 This pulls in the contents of the project's `README.md` file, which is in scope, into the final HTML.
 In this case, the Origami expression is acting like an "include" directive in other programming languages.
 That's helpful, but the facility is extremely general, as you can pull in anything that can be described with an Origami expression.

-All of the following Origami expressions can be used in an Origami template:
+Examples of Origami expressions you can use in an Origami template:

 ```
 \{\{ greet('world') }}